 Yes.
-The Internal Quality Assurance Cell (IQAC) will ensure the conducts Academic and Administrative Audit of the departments every year through the peer team of external and internal experts.
+The Internal Quality Assurance Cell (IQAC) regularly conducts Academic and Administrative Audit of the departments every year through the peer team of external and internal experts.

 6.2.9 What mechanisms have been evolved by the University to identify the developmental needs of its affiliated institutions?